smaranjitghose/doc2pen/CONTRIBUTING.md

 >
 > - Be specific about your intended changes/suggestions
 >
-> - Refrain from using phrases like "Hi, I am ..", "Please assign me this issue", "Thank You..", etc. We are only interested in techincal parts
+> - Refrain from using phrases like "Hi, I am ..", "Please assign me this issue", "Thank You..", etc. We are only interested in technical parts
 >
 > - Attach a screenshot/clip if applicable
 >
 > - Please be patient enough.
-The project maintainters/mentors would review it as per their schedule.
+The project maintainers/mentors would review it as per their schedule.
 Please do not start putting comments like "Please check this" etc.
 >
 > - Do not blindly comment on issues raised by other participant(s).
 Unless a minimum of 48 hours has passed since their assignment, the issue would not be re-assigned(excluding certain cases).
 The issue raised by a participant will always to be assigned to him/her by default.
 Do not spam "Interested", "Please assign me" in others issues.
 >